Discover the ins and outs of student loans.

 - $57,500 as an independent undergraduate student (no more than $23,000 of this amount may be in subsidized loans)

-The current interest rate for the Federal Direct Stafford Loan can be found on the calculators section of the Federal Student Aid website.
-There is also a 1.0% fee that will be deducted from each disbursement of your loan.
+Visit the Federal Student Aid website to learn about how interest is calculated and what fees are associated with your federal student loan There is also a 1.0% fee that will be deducted from each disbursement of your loan.